ben-n93/file_retirement/README.md

 Automate with **crontab** or **Windows Task scheduler** to regularly clean up old files.

+## Installation

 No external packages are needed as this only uses modules from the standard library.

+Just call the script from the command line, as below.

 ## How to use